HMS Cornwall (F99)

 HMS Cornwall was a Batch 3 Type 22 frigate of the Royal Navy.
-She was the first Batch 3 to be built, and the last to decommission.
+She was the first Batch 3 to be built, and the last to be decommissioned.
 Cornwall was based at HMNB Devonport in Devon, England, part of the Devonport Flotilla.

 She was built by Yarrow Shipbuilders and launched by Diana, Princess of Wales at Scotstoun on the River Clyde in October 1985 and commissioned at Falmouth in 1988 by the ship's sponsor, Diana, Princess of Wales (who was also the Duchess of Cornwall).

 Service

 Originally lead ship (Captain F) of the Devonport-based 8th Frigate Squadron and upon its disbandment in 1993, lead ship of the 2nd Frigate Squadron, HMS Cornwall had battle honours from Barfleur in 1692, the Falkland Islands in 1914 and the Dardanelles in 1915.

 Cornwall was affectionately dubbed "the Fighting Ice Cream" by her crew due to her pennant number of F99.
 She undertook duties in the North and South Atlantic Ocean, Adriatic, Mediterranean, Caribbean and Baltic Seas throughout her time in service, and completed several patrols to the Persian Gulf and deployments to the Far East.

 During 1988 and 1989 she was commanded by Captain Chris Wreford-Brown.

 In 1992 she deployed to the West Indies as West Indies Guard ship, visiting Bermuda, Tortola, Belize, The Bahamas, Pensacola, Key West and Curaçao before making her way home up the East Coast of the US and Canada via Norfolk, Boston and Halifax.
 In 1993 she deployed to the Gulf with a mid-deployment break to Mombasa in Kenya.
 1994 saw her return again to the Gulf but this time visiting Singapore, Penang, Tioman Island and Sri Lanka whilst off station.
 En route back from the Far East, the ship took the opportunity to stop and lay a wreath at the site of the sinking of the previous HMS Cornwall, a County Class heavy cruiser sunk by Japanese dive bombers in April 1942.

 Between 1996 and 1998 she was commanded by Captain Anthony Dymock.